mike-lischke/antlr4-runtime-benchmarks/src/ConstantFolding/readme-template.md

 # Constant Folding Benchmarks

-In the benchmarks here we use a simple grammar with 64 tokens, all as alts in a single parser rule.
+This was copied from [another repository](https://github.com/KvanTTT/AntlrBenchmarks/tree/master/ConstantFoldingBenchmark) and adjusted for use here.
+It's a very simple grammar with 64 tokens, all as alts in a single parser rule, that executes very quickly in the original implmementation.
+Since execution times in the microseconds range are not reliable, the input has been adjusted (runtime generated) to increase the overall execution time.

 ## Results